d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ```

 We can also (**construct models using custom layers.**)
-Once we have that we can use it just like the built-in fully-connected layer.
+Once we have that we can use it just like the built-in fully connected layer.

 ```{.python .input}
 net = nn.Sequential()